 Although memories of Mutual programs like "The Lone Ranger" and "The Shadow" are linked with specific sponsors (Gordon Baking and Blue Coal, respectively), the truth is that they were both co-ops, sold to other sponsors in areas Gordon or Blue Coal didn't cover.
 By the end of 1938, MBS had six co-op shows, ranging from three to 31 stations - and as many more sustaining (non-sponsored) programs offered to local advertisers.

 Perhaps MBS' "biggest" program of those early years was a co-op: "30 Minutes in Hollywood," a 1937 variety entry starring "Toastmaster General" George Jessel and his wife, Martha Talmadge; it could be called Mutual's first attempt at a major West Coast production.
-Although it was picked up by regional sponsors (Crawford Clothes on WOR, John F. Jelke Company on WGN, and the Southern California Association of Fresh Fish Dealers on KHJ), the show failed to draw an appreciable rating, and faded after a single season.
+It was picked up by regional sponsors (Crawford Clothes on WOR, John F. Jelke Company on WGN, and the Southern California Association of Fresh Fish Dealers on KHJ).
+Although it generally got good reviews, the show failed to draw an appreciable rating, and faded after a single season.

 Meanwhile, NBC and CBS were starting to take notice, and were intent on stopping Mutual's progress.
 MBS felt continually blocked, due to what it deemed NBC's and CBS' excessive control of its affiliates.
 This brought charges of "monopoly" from many circles (including Mutual), and set up a five-year battle that went all the way to the U. S. Supreme Court.

 Some information on this page came from various issues of Broadcasting, Variety, and Current Biography.